tux21b/ChessBuddy/README.md

 Missing Features
 ----------------

-* detect "stalemate", "check" and "checkmate"
-* castling, en passant and promotion
+* en passant and promotion
-* chess clock
 * invite a specific person by sharing a custom URL

 Authors